gracelang/language/spec.md

     craft, and software design.

-3. Faculty and teaching assistants developing libraries, frameworks, examples, problems and solutions, for first and second year programming classes.
+3. Faculty and teaching assistants developing libraries, frameworks, examples, problems and solutions, for the above courses.

 4. Programming language researchers needing a contemporary object-oriented programming language as a research vehicle.